 When you’re choosing a new water heater, the upfront installation cost is a huge piece of the puzzle.
 Each type—electric, gas, and tankless—comes with a different price tag for both the unit and the labor to get it running.
 Understanding these initial costs helps you budget properly and weigh the short-term expense against long-term energy savings.
 While one option might seem like a bargain at first, another could be a smarter investment over time.
 Let’s break down what you can expect to pay for each type of installation.

-The Cost to Install an Electric Water Heater
+What to Expect: Electric Water Heater Installation Costs

 Electric water heaters are often the most budget-friendly option to install.
 If you’re replacing an old electric unit, the process is usually straightforward.
 According to industry data, the cost for a water heater installation of this type typically falls between $920 and $1,177.
 This price point makes it an attractive choice for homeowners looking for a reliable and affordable solution.
 Of course, this can change if your home needs electrical upgrades to support the new unit or if the plumbing requires significant adjustments.
 For a clear picture of your specific costs, it’s always best to get a professional estimate.

-The Cost to Install a Gas Water Heater
+What to Expect: Gas Water Heater Installation Costs

 Installing a gas water heater is a more complex job, which is reflected in its higher price tag.
 On average, you can expect the installation to cost around $2,607.
 The main reasons for the higher cost are the need to safely connect gas lines and ensure proper ventilation.
 Venting is critical to prevent dangerous carbon monoxide buildup in your home.
 If you’re switching from an electric model to a gas one, the cost will be even higher because a new gas line will need to be run to the water heater’s location.
 This specialized work requires a licensed plumber to ensure everything is up to code and safe for your family.

-The Cost to Install a Tankless Water Heater
+What to Expect: Tankless Water Heater Installation Costs

 Tankless water heaters, also known as on-demand water heaters, have the widest installation cost range, from $960 to $3,910.
 This broad spectrum is due to a few key factors.
 The unit’s capacity, its fuel source (electric vs. gas), and your home’s existing infrastructure all play a role.
 A gas tankless model, for example, often requires larger gas lines and more complex venting than a traditional tank model.
 You might also need electrical and plumbing upgrades to handle the new system.
 While the initial investment can be steep, many homeowners find the long-term energy savings and endless hot water are well worth it.

-Are There Hidden Costs to Watch Out For?
+Are There Hidden Installation Costs to Watch For?

 When you’re budgeting for a new water heater, it’s easy to focus on the price of the unit itself and the basic installation fee.
 But a few other expenses can pop up, turning your carefully planned budget on its head.
 Knowing what to expect can help you avoid surprises and ensure you have a clear picture of the total cost.
 Let’s walk through some of the most common “hidden” costs so you can ask the right questions and get a truly comprehensive quote.